kmitsolution/C-Tutorials/01_Introduction/01_Overview.md

-Sure, C++ is a powerful, general-purpose programming language.
+C++ is a powerful, general-purpose programming language.
 It was developed as an extension of the C programming language with object-oriented programming (OOP) features, but it also supports procedural, functional, and generic programming paradigms.
 Here's a brief overview:

 ### Key Features: